Davit98/GT-WebApp-Prototype/README.md

 ('PATH_TO_YOUR_DASH_BOOTSTRAP_COMPONENTS_PACKAGE','dash_bootstrap_components')],
 **hiddenimports**=['_cffi_backend']

-5. Run ```pyinstaller main.spec```
+5. Run ```pyinstaller main.spec```.
 6. Access the standalone executable file in the folder *dist/*.

 #### Backend
 There is a small backend to the website, written in flask, which basically consists of a single POST request endpoint.
-Through the endpoint the submitted json files from the frotnend are received and saved to the server.
+Through the endpoint the submitted json files from the frontend are received and saved to the server.
 Each submitted file is given a unique 32-character hexadecimal string id.
 The backend code can be accessed via the path /var/www/webAppGT/webAppGT/\__init__.py in the server.

 The backend is deployed to our linux server using the web server Apache 2 and WSGI.